Afilnet/api-php/README.md

 ## Setup

-**ATTENTION: You need an Afilet account with credits to use this module**
+**ATTENTION: You need an Afilnet account with credits to use this module**

 *If you dont have an account, [visit our web page](#website) and create it.*